Bio and CV

 Michael Gordon M.Sc.
 M.C.I.P.

-Michael Gordon is Senior Central Area Planner for the City of Vancouver primarily focused on planning in the downtown peninsula and the False Creek basin.
-He has been an Adjunct Professor teaching Housing Policy at the University of British Columbia for 12 years.
-From 2004 - 2007, Michael represented British Columbia planners on the Governing Council for the Canadian Institute of Planners.
-Recently, he was also Vice-President of the Planning Institute of British Columbia.
+In 2018, City Council appointed Michael to the Vancouver Heritage Commission.
+Until 2018, he was Senior Downtown Planner for the City of Vancouver primarily focused on planning in the downtown peninsula and the West End.
+He has been an Adjunct Professor teaching Housing and Community Planning Policy at the University of British Columbia for 18 years.
+He was elected President of the Canadian Institute of Planners in 2013 and previously served as the Vice-President of the Planning Institute of BC.

-He has written extensively on urban design and planning, demographics and housing.
-Currently, he is working on an article the emergence of smaller ‘urban supermarkets’ in high density neighbourhoods in Vancouver and is shooting a documentary on the history of live music venues in Vancouver with Mark Pickersgill.
-He has been invited to speak and advise on urban issues in Berlin, New York, Seattle, Philadelphia, Portland, Memphis, Fort Worth, Toronto, Montreal, Vancouver, Halifax, Los Angeles and other cities.
-He has also received a number of awards for achievements in planning and his volunteer contributions to city planning and community-based planning.
+He has presented and written extensively on urban history, design, planning, music policy, skateboarding, demographics and housing.
+Currently, he is is shooting a documentary on the history of live music venues in Vancouver with Mark Pickersgill.
+He has been invited to speak and advise on urban issues in Berlin, New York, Seattle, Philadelphia, Portland, Memphis, Atlanta, Fort Worth, Toronto, Montreal, Vancouver, Halifax, Los Angeles and other cities.
+He has also received a number of awards for achievements in planning and his volunteer contributions to the planning profession and community-based planning.

 |PLAN 583||(3)||Housing and Community Planning Policy||2019 Summer|